-If you’ve ever been served a bowl of snow peas, you may not be sure how to eat them, nor what makes them different than normal peas.
-These are nutritious and surprisingly flavorful vegetables that are used in the preparation of a number of global cuisines.
+If you’ve ever been served a bowl of snow peas, you may not be sure how to eat them, nor what makes them different from normal peas.
+These are nutritious and surprisingly flavorful vegetables that are used in the preparation of several global cuisines.
 Therefore, so it is important to understand what they contain, what potential health benefits they possess, and how to store and prepare them.

 What are Snow Peas?

-Each seed pod contains up to seven peas, and these peas can be cooked or eaten raw.
+Each seedpod contains up to seven peas, and these peas can be cooked or eaten raw.
 Most people remove them from their garden in an unripe form, which is when they are tender, yet still crunchy.
-They take very little effort to prepare, and can be added to a number of meals, or simply munched on for a protein-rich snack!
+They take very little effort to prepare, and can be added to many meals, or simply munched on for a protein-rich snack!

 Snow Peas Nutrition